-Within those parts of the Neighbourhood Development Plan area that are within the Wye Valley Area of Outstanding Natural Beauty (AONB) when planning permission is required for polytunnels and their ancillary development such development will be restricted to protect the landscape and scenic beauty of this area.
+Within those parts of the Neighbourhood Development Plan area that are within the Wye Valley Area of Outstanding Natural Beauty (AONB), when planning permission is required for polytunnels and their ancillary development, such development will be restricted to protect the landscape and scenic beauty of this area.

-Where proposals for polytunnels and ancillary works is considered to be major development such proposals will only be allowed in exceptional circumstances: where it can be demonstrated that such major development is in the public interest when assessed against the criteria in national planning policy paragraph 172.
+Where proposals for polytunnels and ancillary works are considered to be major development such proposals will only be allowed in exceptional circumstances: where it can be demonstrated that such major development is in the public interest when assessed against the criteria in national planning policy paragraph 172.

-Most of the Neighbourhood Development Plan area lies within the 6.24 Wye Valley Area of Outstanding Natural Beauty (AONB) where national planning policy protects such areas to restrict the overall scale, type or distribution of development.
+6.24 Most of the Neighbourhood Development Plan area lies within the Wye Valley Area of Outstanding Natural Beauty (AONB) where national planning policy protects such areas to restrict the overall scale, type or distribution of development.
 This area is protected for its landscape and scenic beauty.
-National planning states that in such areas "great weight should be given to conserving and enhancing landscape and scenic beauty" in AONBs (NPPF, para.
+National planning policy states that in such areas "great weight should be given to conserving and enhancing landscape and scenic beauty.
+The scale and extent of development within these areas should be limited."
+(NPPF, para.
 172).
 Polytunnels can have a major physical and visual impact on the landscape.
-Given the national planning policy requirement and the potential impact of such development Policy BAF6 will seek to limit such development.
-Where proposals for polytunnels and ancillary works is considered to be major development such proposals will only be allowed in exceptional circumstances: where it can be demonstrated that such major development is in the public interest when assessed against the criteria in national planning policy paragraph 172.
+Given the national planning policy requirement and the potential impact of such development, Policy BAF6 will seek to limit such development.
+Where proposals for polytunnels and ancillary works are considered to be major development such proposals will only be allowed in the exceptional circumstances where it can be demonstrated that such major development is in the public interest when assessed against the criteria in national planning policy paragraph 172.